wzab/wzab-hdl-library/jtag2wb/Xilinx/README.md

 This is a free code published as PUBLIC DOMAIN or under Creative Commons CC0 license.

 I do not provide warranty of any kind.
 If you decide to use it, you do it on your own risk.
-The code was firsdt published on Usenet alt.sources group - [JTAG to Wishbone bridge for debugging in Vivado Tcl console](https://groups.google.com/d/msg/alt.sources/npW-y9S7qE0/M7vBcFyGCgAJ) and on [Xilinx forum](https://forums.xilinx.com/t5/Vivado-TCL-Community/JTAG-to-Wishbone-Master/m-p/924687/highlight/true#M7492).
+The code was first published on Usenet alt.sources group - [JTAG to Wishbone bridge for debugging in Vivado Tcl console](https://groups.google.com/d/msg/alt.sources/npW-y9S7qE0/M7vBcFyGCgAJ) and on [Xilinx forum](https://forums.xilinx.com/t5/Vivado-TCL-Community/JTAG-to-Wishbone-Master/m-p/924687/highlight/true#M7492).